 Astronomy Resources

-(1) www.ClearDarkSky.com An indispensable time-and-effort saver and frustration-reducer.
-Includes very precise cloud cover forecasts, light pollution maps, hour-by-hour weather info, Aurora Borealis, and countless other items for your location (and most others in North America).
+- www.ClearDarkSky.com An indispensable time-and-effort saver and frustration-reducer.
+Includes very precise cloud cover forecasts, light pollution maps, hour-by-hour weather info, Aurora Borealis, and countless other items for locations in Canada, USA, Mexico, and The Bahamas, at time of update in 2026.

 Astrophotography